tongfamily/flutter_google_maps/README.md

 To actually inflate this properly, run `flutter create .` in the directory.

+If you've note created an API key before, you need all 11 Google Maps API keys, so create a google developer account and then go to https://cloud.google.com/maps-platform/ and it will get you started and give you an API Key.
+Make sure to place the key somewhere safe for later access.
+You want to make sure the key is restricted to the Google Maps and places api.

 ### 2 - Replicate the cloud firestore database